telerik/xaml-docs/controls/radmap/features/export-support.md

 ## Export RadMap to Image

 To save the map control as an image you can use its __ExportToImage()__ method.
 The method has two overloads.
-One that allows you to export directly to the file system by only passing a file path.
-And another one for exporting the image to a stream.
+One that allows you to export directly to the file system by only passing a file path аnd another one for exporting the image to a stream.

 #### __[C#] Example 1: Save the image using a string path__
 {{region cs-radmap-features-export-0}}